CatR3kd/antiautoclick/README.md

 ```

 #### clicksToSave:
 How many clicks the program keeps track of.
-Default 40, but you can increase it to improve accuracy at the cost of some RAM.
+Recommended 40, but you can increase it to improve accuracy at the cost of some RAM.

 #### detectNonhumanClick:
 Determines whether `element.click()` is detected.
-Default true.
+Recommended true.

 #### detectClickInterval:
 Detects repetitive and robotic clicking.
 (Ex. clicking exactly once every 10ms)
 - enabled: Determines whether it is active.
-Default true.
+Recommended true.
 - margin: Determines the maximum average difference between click timing to detect.
-Default 10ms.
+Recommended 10ms.

 #### detectFastClicking
 Detects really fast clicking.
 - enabled: Determines whether it is active.
-Default true
+Recommended true
 - maximumAvgPerSecong: Determines the maximum average clicks per second without detection.
-Default 40.
+Recommended 40.

-## Punishment
-By default the porgram simply refreshes the page when it detects autoclicking to change this, swap all 3 instances of `window.location.reload();` with your prefered punishment.